BioinfoMachineLearning/cryoppp/README.md

-# CryoEM particle dataset for single particle analysis
+# Cryo-PDS: A Large Comprehensive High Resolution Cryo-Electron Microscopy Image Dataset for Single Particle Analysis
 This repository contains scripts used to crawl, download, process and annotate CryoEM protein particle data with ground truth annotations.

 ## Path to Dataset: